Target groups for your Application Load Balancers - Elastic Load Balancing

 Indicates whether the request and response headers exchanged between the load balancer and the Lambda function include arrays of values or strings.
 The possible values are true or false.
 The default value is false.
 For more information, see Multi-value headers.

-• When the load balancer supports HTTP/2 to targets that can only support HTTP/1.1, it converts the request to multiple HTTP/1.1 requests, so least outstanding request treats each HTTP/2 request as multiple requests.
+• When a load balancer that supports HTTP/2 is using targets that only support HTTP/1.1, it converts the request to multiple HTTP/1.1 requests.
+In this configuration the least outstanding requests algorithm will treat each HTTP/2 request as multiple requests.

-• When you use least outstanding requests with WebSockets, the target is selected using least outstanding requests.
-The load balancer creates a connection to this target and sends all messages over this connection.
+• When using WebSockets, the target is selected using the least outstanding requests algorithm.
+Once selected, the load balancer creates a connection to the target and sends all messages over this connection.

 To modify the routing algorithm using the new console